-The ability to acquire suitable land for development is critical for the Company in order to sustain continuous growth and the desired return on investment.
-Complexity of design and tight deadlines present implementation challenges in delivering our projects safely, on budget, on time, and to the desired quality.
+The ability to acquire suitable land for development is critical for the Company to sustain continuous growth and the desired return on investment.
+Complex designs, tight deadlines, and the global supply chain crisis have created implementation challenges in delivering our projects safely, on budget, on time, and to the desired quality.